jeroen/curl/README.md

 ### MacOS using curl from homebrew

-On __OS-X__ libcurl is included with the system so nothing extra is needed.
-However if you want to build against the most recent version of libcurl, which also has many extra features enabled (sftp, http2), install [curl from homebrew](https://github.com/Homebrew/homebrew-core/blob/master/Formula/curl.rb) and then recompile the R package.
+On __MacOS__ libcurl is included with the system, so usually nothing extra is needed.
+However if you want to build against the very most recent version of libcurl, which also has many extra features enabled (sftp, http2), install [curl from homebrew](https://github.com/Homebrew/homebrew-core/blob/master/Formula/curl.rb) and then recompile the R package.

-You need to set the `PKG_CONFIG_PATH` environment variable to help R find the non-default curl:

 ```
 brew install curl
 ```

-You have to recompile the R package from source to use the new libcurl:
+You need to set the `PKG_CONFIG_PATH` environment variable to help R find the non-default curl, when building from source:

 ```r
 Sys.setenv(PKG_CONFIG_PATH="/usr/local/opt/curl/lib/pkgconfig")